تخطَّ إلى المحتوى

 6. Commit your changes and push them to GitLab.

-7. On Gitlab, go to your repository’s Deploy menu and select Pages.
+7. On GitLab, go to your repository’s Deploy menu and select Pages.
 Here you will see the full URL of your GitLab Pages website.
 To make sure you are using the URL format https://username.gitlab.io/my-repo, uncheck the Use unique domain setting on this page.

 Your site should now be published!
 When you push changes to your Astro project’s repository, the GitLab CI/CD pipeline will automatically deploy them for you.